 The initial impact has been drama, and it goes beyond who actually hired Haley to replace Bruce Arians.
 Haley said the Steelers are going to start with "a clean slate," and quarterback Ben Roethlisberger expressed his concerns about starting over.
 This is before Haley and Roethlisberger even met.
 Ultimately, Haley will be judged in two areas: putting up points and protecting Roethlisberger.

 The biggest criticism of Arians' offense was the lack of scoring.
 The Steelers' rankings in terms of points scored the past three seasons were 12th (2009), 12th (2010) and 21st (2011).
 Where Haley has to elevate the Steelers is inside the red zone.
 In his two seasons as the Cardinals' offensive coordinator, Arizona's red zone offense ranked third in 2007 and ninth in 2008.
 Too often, Arians forgot about running the ball and throwing to tight end Heath Miller when Pittsburgh got inside the 20-yard line.

 The Steelers' ability to score points is reliant on the health of Roethlisberger.
-It was evident last season that Pittsburgh's offense was sluggish when injuries slowed down Roethlisberger.
+It was evident last season that Pittsburgh's offense slowed down when injuries slowed down Roethlisberger.
 Haley won't fix the Steelers' offensive line in one season, but he can tweak the timing of the passing game.
 His offense in Arizona relied heavily on three-step drops and getting rid of the ball quickly.
-This will reduce the amount of hits on Roethlisberger, who showed he can work in a quick-hitting passing game when he played New England this past season.
+This will reduce the amount of hits on Roethlisberger, who showed he can work in a quick-hitting passing game when he played New England last season.
 The Steelers can't make a Super Bowl run if Roethlisberger is limping again.